pop-os/desktop-icons-ng/README.md

 right possition every time the user tries to move it.
 * unmanaged: called when the window disappears.
 It deletes the UUID, and waits for the desktop program to be killed (it will be relaunched again by the extension, and, of course, a new UUID will be used).

+It also monitors other signals to ensure that the desktop receives the focus only when there are no other windows in the current desktop, and to keep the icons in the right screen, no matter if the user changes to another virtual desktop.

 The extension also intercepts three Gnome Shell system calls, in order to hide the desktop windows from the tab switcher and the Activities mode.
 These are 'Meta.Display.get_tab_list()',